James-Randall-14/mit-blogger-application/Grandpa.md

 I can walk places.
 I can bike places.
 I can take the T.

 It is ironic, though, that now that we've finally moved almost our whole family out to the west coast, I'm going to MIT, right where great aunt Mimi lives.
-When I was deciding between Stanford and MIT, it's like I was deciding between living next to my grandma, or living next to Mimi.
+When I was deciding between Stanford and MIT, it's like I was deciding between living next to grandma, or living next to Mimi.
 Mom and dad definitely don't see the east coast appeal that I do.
 Maybe it's because they're both born east coasters.
 But so are you, so who knows.